A Dynamic Stochastic Block Model for Multidimensional Networks: Introduction

 \section{Introduction}

-Network models are as a tool to study real-world complex systems and as an alternative to extreme reductionist approaches \citep[e.g., see][]{Erdos1959,Watts1998,Barabasi1999}.\footnote{See \citet{Bollobas01} for an introduction to random graphs and \citet{newman2010} for an introduction to network analysis.} They have become a convenient framework to describe social and economic interactions and have attracted theorists and applied researchers \citep[see for example][]{de2017econometrics,matias2017statistical}.
-In terms of higher--order network properties, such as clustering, several stochastic models have been proposed apart from the exponential random graphs, e.g. latent space models and stochastic block models, from now on Stochastic Block Model (SBM) \citep{kim2018review,hoff2018}.
-However, in systems with multiple types of interactions between nodes, a single graph does not fully describe the connectivity structure, thus graphs with multiple--type of edges (layers) have been introduced.
-See \citet{Boccaletti14,Kiv14,LeeMinGoh15} for an introduction to multi--layer networks.
-To the best of our knowledge, relatively few works deal with dynamic clustering models for multi--layer graphs \citep{lee2019review,paul2020random,lei2022bias}.
-The objective of the present work is to provide an extension to the dynamic SBM (DSBM) to accounts for multiple edges types.
+Network models are a tool for studying real-world complex systems and have become a convenient framework for describing social and economic interactions \citep[see, for example][]{de2017econometrics}.
+In terms of higher--order network properties, such as clustering, several stochastic models have been proposed apart from exponential random graphs, e.g., latent space models and Stochastic Block Models (SBMs) \citep{kim2018review,hoff2018}.
+However, in systems with multiple types of interactions between nodes, a single graph does not fully describe the connectivity structure.
+Thus, graphs with multiple types of edges (layers) have been introduced.
+See \citet{Kiv14} for an introduction to multidimensional networks.
+To the best of our knowledge, relatively few works deal with dynamic clustering models for multidimensional graphs \citep[e.g.,][]{lee2019review,paul2020random,lei2022bias}.
+The objective of the present work is to extend the Dynamic SBM (DSBM) to accommodate multiple edge types.
+Our approach can be easily extended to a general multi--layer framework where edges between layers are allowed.

-In SBM modelling, edge clustering is driven by a probabilistic classification of the nodes into different communities.
-In a dynamic setting, it involves the use of Hidden Markov Chains (HMCs) to capture temporal changes in the node's membership. \citet{yang2011detecting} work with (un)directed and unweighted networks and \citet{matias2017statistical} generalize their model to include weighted networks and discuss the identification issues when block--dependent connectivity parameters are time--varying.
-Other extensions deal with mixed membership and the heterogeneity of connectivity parameters across nodes \citep{airoldi2008mixed,zhao2012consistency}.
+In SBMs, edge clustering is driven by a probabilistic classification of the nodes into different communities.
+In this paper, the terms group, cluster, block, and community are used interchangeably to describe a set of nodes sharing similar connectivity characteristics.
+These characteristics may include edge probability, strength, and variance of the strength.
+An alternative dynamic specification involves using Hidden Markov Chains (HMCs) to capture temporal changes in the node's membership.
+See \citet{fruhwirth2006finite} for an introduction to Hidden Markov models. \citet{yang2011detecting} work with (un)directed and unweighted dynamic networks and \citet{matias2017statistical} generalize their model to include weighted networks, discussing the identification issues that arise when block--dependent connectivity parameters are time--varying.
+Other extensions of SBMs address mixed--membership and further edge formation heterogeneity \citep[e.g.,][]{airoldi2008mixed,zhao2012consistency}.